bclipp/databricks_spark_cert_study_guide/notes.md

 dataframe: RDD's + metadata

-task
+Job: contains stages, total amount of work sent to the cluster

-stage: stage is a unit of work within one shuffle boundry (group)
+stage: stage is a unit of work within one shuffle boundry (group), contains tasks

+task: smallest unit of work for each executor

 **Caching:**